 Get inspired by the bright colors of fall foliage in the Douro Valley.

 Take a scenic train ride through Canada, Australia, or New Zealand.

 Participate in a film festival: Gijon, Vienna, Camberra, and more.

 Be seduced by the truffle flavor in the Italian Langhe region.

 Help revitalize abandoned countryside areas in Slovenia.

-Editor’s Note: This post was originally published on Sep 13, 2016, and has been updated to revise the list of things to do, include additional items, and keep it fresh and accurate.
+Editor’s Note: This post was originally published in Sep, 2016, and has been updated to revise the list of things to do, include additional items, and keep it fresh and accurate.